 It’s essential to maintain a good posture while sleeping in order to minimize the risk of back, neck, and shoulder pain.
 Poor sleep posture can lead to chronic pain that can affect your emotional well-being as well as disrupt your sleep.
 In addition to increased tension and poor circulation, you might also experience emotional tension related to chronic pain.

 Hence, it is essential to see whether or not your sleeping position is negatively affecting your posture.
-Understanding the problems in your sleeping position will help you find relevant solutions which can further reduce the stress on your shoulder and neck.
+Understanding which sleeping positions are best for your body type will help you find relevant solutions which can further reduce the stress on your shoulder and neck

 In this blog post, we will discuss seven tips that will help understand how to sleep better while maintaining proper posture so that you don’t wake up with a strain on your muscles.